The Derivational Complexity Induced by the Dependency Pair Method: Conclusion

+In recent years (derivational) complexity results mainly focused on crafting new methods that induce low-complexity upper bounds, like for example polynomial upper bounds.
+We exemplarily mention results by Neurauter et al.\ studying the use of matrix interpretations to polynomially bound the derivational complexity of TRSs~\cite{NZM:2010}.
+Moreover, in the area of implicit computational complexity, Bonfante et al.\ study the use of quasi-interpretations to characterise complexity classes like $\Linspace$, $\Ptime$, or $\Pspace$~\cite{BMM:2011}.
+In the context of our results these classes are clearly of a low complexity.

+With respect to this motivation our results are arguably negative: our results clearly show that the undiluted dependency pair method is not a suitable tool to yield low complexity upper bound.
+Again it does not matter much whether we consider derivational complexity or runtime complexity: the example given for the double exponential lower bound for the basic dependency pair method also shows a double exponential lower bound for the runtime complexity.

-Furthermore future work will be concerned with the crafting of variants of the dependency pair method or framework in the context of polynomial \emph{runtime complexity analysis} following the spirit of~\cite{AM08,HM08a,HM08b,AM:2009}.
+Recently a number of variants of the dependency pair method have been proposed in the literature~\cite{AM09,HM08a,HM08b,MP08,MP09,NEG11,ZK10}.
+We believe that our results can also be profitably employed in the crafting of variants of the dependency pair method or framework in the context of \emph{polynomial} complexity analysis.
+This will be subject to future work.